RY9000/Chat-Server-and-Client/README.md

 ## Demo

-Set the IP of the server in file "ClientUtility.h".
-Set the port used for listen in file "NetCommon.h".
+Set the IP of the server in file `ClientUtility.h`.
+Set the port used for listen in file `NetCommon.h`.

 https://github.com/RY9000/Chat-Server-and-Client/assets/92776817/9ff3b266-0ddb-46b2-b36f-606e347af813